 The Risk Control Assessment ("RCA") process comprises of a series of bottom-up assessments of the risks generated by businesses and infrastructure functions (1st LoDs), the effectiveness of the controls in place to manage them, and the remediation actions required to bring the risks outside of risk appetite back into risk appetite.
 This enables both the 1st and 2nd LoDs to have a clear view of the bank's material operational risks.
-In 2020, the Bank adopted a dynamic trigger based approach to RCA to permit risk changes to be reflected throughout the year, thereby providing a more real time risk profile for the organisation.
-Alongside moving to a dynamic approach to risk assessment, improving the reporting capabilities in the RCA tool for greater risk transparency, the Bank strengthened the usage of NFR contextual data (e.g. scenarios or controls assurance data) to underpin and inform the assessments.
-The Bank further enhanced the central control inventory and introduced risk-based control assurance planning across both, 1st LoDs and the 2nd LoD functions for the in scope risk types, to enhance the transparency of control assurance activities across various levels of the Bank, and thus information on the effectiveness of the controls the Bank relies on to mitigate its operational risks.
+The Bank began implementing a dynamic trigger based approach to RCA to permit risk changes to be reflected throughout the year, thereby providing a more real time risk profile for the organisation.
+To support this dynamic approach, the Bank has improved the reporting capabilities for greater risk transparency and strengthened the usage of NFR contextual data (e.g. scenarios or controls assurance data) to inform the assessments.
+The Bank further enhanced the central control inventory and introduced risk-based control assurance planning across both 1st LoD and 2nd LoD functions for a subset of risk types.
+To improves transparency of control assurance activities across various levels of the Bank, and provides useful information on the effectiveness of the controls the Bank relies on to mitigate its operational risks.